mm80843/T3.5/docs/Article/PBN__Article_330.md

 * [Upper-room ultraviolet air disinfection might help to reduce COVID-19 transmission in buildings: a feasibility study](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_163.md)
 * [Methods for air cleaning and protection of building occupants from airborne pathogens](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_240.md)
 * [Upper-Room Ultraviolet Light and Negative Air Ionization to Prevent Tuberculosis Transmission](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_105.md)

+## Title of the article

+The ventilation of buildings and other mitigating measures for COVID-19: a focus on wintertime

+## Year of publication

+2021

+## DOI of the article

+10.1098/rspa.2020.0855